Cybersecurity in education is a topic that has been raised in profile over the last few years.

 13. Education ranked as the sixth-most targeted industry

-In their 2020 Data Breach Investigations report, Verizon found that educational establishments experienced the sixth-most amount of cybersecurity incidents out of 20 sectors, with 819 incidents.
+In their 2020 data breach report, Verizon found that educational establishments experienced the sixth-most amount of cybersecurity incidents out of 20 sectors, with 819 incidents.

 The only industries that topped this figure were Finance, Healthcare, Information, Manufacturing, Professional, and Public.